jayasravanis/pizza-hub/README.md

       ```

 4. **Accessing the Application:**
-    - Once both backend and frontend servers are running, access the Pizza Ordering Platform in your browser at [http://localhost:3000](http://localhost:3000).
+    - Once both backend and frontend servers are running, access the Pizza Hub in your browser at [http://localhost:3000](http://localhost:3000).